 Every state but Texas requires employers with local operations to carry workers’ compensation insurance with exceptions — highly variable from state to state — for employers with very few or no employees and employers in specific high-risk industries, such as commercial fishing.

 Workers’ Compensation Benefits: Definition & Parameters

 Pro tip: If you’ve been thinking about getting disability insurance, start your search with Breeze.
-They have a simple online process and you can get coverage in less than 15 minutes.
-Sign up with Breeze.
+Unlike many traditional insurance companies, Breeze has a simple online process and you can get coverage in less than 15 minutes.